rocketbean/chasi/README.md

   then run npm i

 ## starting the server
+    // after setting up your .env file

 ```
  // run
  >>   node server.js
- //or if on development, you can install nodemon then run
+ // or if on development, you can install nodemon then run
  >>   nodemon server.js
  ```